 6. Consider Buying Some Plays

-This is a great way to reinforce your credibility as a podcast host, especially if you’re having a hard time getting some plays.
+This is a great way to reinforce your credibility as a podcast host, especially if you’re having difficulty getting some plays.
 Purchasing SoundCloud plays can help you build some social proof without committing too much, as long as you get them from a reputable source.
-Keep in mind that scammers are omnipresent on the internet, so take some time to research providers before choosing one.
+Remember that scammers are omnipresent on the internet, so take some time to research providers before choosing one.

 7. Go Pro

 If you’re looking to make the most of this platform, consider upgrading your SoundCloud subscription to ‘Pro’ status.
 This will give you access to in-depth stats that will come in handy when fine-tuning your marketing strategy, making it easier to target your prospects as a result.
 Upgrading your account will also see you get unlimited upload time, a crucial ingredient in achieving long-term success when using SoundCloud for podcasting.
-Considering the fact that this site’s subscription list are among the more affordable out there, this is something you want to do sooner, rather than later.
+Because this site’s subscription list is among the more affordable out there, this is something you want to do sooner rather than later.